go-masonry/docu-web/content/clients/interceptors/_index.md

 Mortar introduces a way to add Interceptors to a default `http.Client`.

-If we look at `http.Client` struct we will find a `RoundTripper` it is the Interface we exploit.
+If we look at `http.Client` struct we will find a `RoundTripper` there.

 ```golang
 // Transport specifies the mechanism by which individual